Vijayakrishnantk/UK-Train-Rides-Data-Analysis-Using-Python/README.md

 **📌 Conclusion**

 This project successfully demonstrates how data analytics techniques can be applied to real-world transportation data.
-It highlights patterns in customer behavior, pricing strategies, and operational performance.
+It highlights patterns in customer behavior, pricing strategies and operational performance.
 The findings provide valuable insights for improving efficiency and customer experience.
 Data-driven decision-making can significantly enhance railway operations.
-This project showcases practical skills in data cleaning, analysis, and visualization.
+This project showcases practical skills in data cleaning, analysis and visualization.